Certified Grassfed by AGW Standards

 Note: This standard prohibits other use of molasses; for example adding liquid molasses to hay to increase energy intakes.

-G17.0.9 If inadvertent exposure to non-forage feedstuff occurs, the incident must be recorded.
+1.0.9 If accidental grazing or feeding of non-approved forage or non-forage feedstuff occurs, the incident must be recorded.

-G17.0.10 Records of any non-forage supplement must be maintained along with identification for the animals that consumed them.
+1.0.10 Records of any non-approved or non-forage supplement must be maintained along with identification for the animals that consumed them.

-G17.0.11 Meat from animals fed non-forage feedstuffs may not be sold under the AWA Grassfed label.
+1.0.11 Meat from animals fed non-approved or non-forage feedstuffs may not be sold under the AWA Grassfed label.

-G17.2.1 Grassfed store or feeder stock must be sourced from other AWA Grassfed farms and have been managed to grassfed standards from birth.
+1.2.1 Grassfed store or feeder stock must be sourced from other CG farms and have been managed to grassfed standards from birth.

-Note: Animals sourced from other AWA farms that do not hold grassfed approval cannot be sold under the AWA grassfed label even if the purchasing farm holds this approval.
+Note: Animals sourced from other AWA farms that do not hold grassfed approval cannot be sold under the CG label even if the purchasing farm holds this approval.

-G17.2.3 Records must be maintained that identify all animals purchased, sold or slaughtered as part of the AWA grassfed programme.
+1.2.3 Records must be maintained that identify all animals purchased, sold or slaughtered as part of the AWA grassfed program.

-G17.3 Additional standards for Grassfed Cow Dairy farms.
+1.3 Additional standards for Grassfed Cow Dairy farms

 Note: These additional standards are applicable to cow dairies only and are not required for sheep dairies and goat dairies.